About Perth

 Money-Saving Tips:

-- Book flights and accommodations in advance for better deals.
+1. Book accommodation in advance for better deals.

-- Take advantage of free attractions like parks and beaches.
+4. Take advantage of free attractions like beaches and parks.

 Local Payment Customs and Tipping Practices:

-- Tipping is not mandatory in Australia, but rounding up the bill or leaving a small tip is appreciated for good service.
+- Tipping is not mandatory in Australia, but rounding up the bill or leaving a 10% tip is appreciated for good service.

-By following this budget guide, you can enjoy Perth without breaking the bank while experiencing the best the city has to offer.
+By following this budget guide, you can enjoy the beauty of Perth without breaking the bank.
+Happy travels!

 Local Tips & Insights